vayuvegula/codeinplace/README.md

-# codeinplace
+# code in place
-Stanford code in place course work
+Stanford code in place course work was an 10 week online program teaching fundamentals of programming through python